 Hours of Operation: 7:15 am – 9:00 am

-Before School Care is offered Monday Mornings Only from 7:15 am to 9:00 am.
-Children will be picked up between 7:25 am and 8:25 am by Tillamook School District 9 Bus System and be transported to either East Elementary School or South Prairie Elementary School.
-Children who attend Liberty will be escorted by foot with a childcare staff member at 9:00 am.
+Before School Care is offered Monday mornings only from 7:15 am to 9:00 am.
+Children will be picked up between 7:25 am and 8:25 am by Tillamook School District 9 bus system and be transported to either East Elementary School or South Prairie Elementary School.
+Children who attend Liberty will be escorted by a childcare staff member at 9:00 am.

 Summer Day Camp

 Hours of Operation: 7:15 am – 6:00 pm

 Register your child at the Y for Summer Day Camp!
 All day programming for your kiddos!
 Themed weeks provide a great experience for your child while keeping them engaged and inspired.

 *In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.